nancyma713/Ultimate-Frisdog/README.md

 ## Wireframes

-Thia game will consist of a single screen containing instructions on how to play, the gameplay area, and nav links to my GitHub, LinkedIn, and Angellist.
+Thia game consists of a single screen containing instructions on how to play, the gameplay area, and nav links to my GitHub, LinkedIn, and Angellist.
 The gameplay area will consist of a indicator for the current score (number of frisbees caught) and frisbees left, as well as the difficulty setting.